-The students will participate in a Robot Game using the Code & Go Robot Mouse or similar codable robot.
+Lesson overview: Purpose: The students will participate in a Robot Game using the Code & Go Robot Mouse or similar codable robot.
 (If you do not have a codable robot, the students can act as the robot.)
 Students will identify the distribution of power in the three branches of government.
 Then, students will use the order pairs to program the mouse to move to the correct answer regarding the powers of government on the maze.

-- Warm Up - Review the structure and function of various levels of government (e.g., local, state, federal). - Main Activity - Using ordered pairs, program the mouse to select correct answers in the robot game related to power of the three branches of government. - Wrap Up - Reflect and discuss how students programmed the mouse to select the correct answers within the game.

-- Three Branches of Government Graphic.pdf

-- Getting Started with Instructions (1).pdf

-- Three Branches Explained (1).pdf

-- Name That Branch Blank.pdf

-- Name That Branch (Key).pdf

-- Who Got the Power?
-(Key).pdf

-- Who Got the Power?.pdf

-- Program a robot mouse to identify who has the power in three branches of government - Test and debug a program to achieve a specific goal

-- AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
-(Program Development) - AP.1B.9-Take on varying roles, with teacher guidance, when collaborating with peers during the design, implementation, and review stages of program development. - AP.1B.10-Describe choices made during program development using code comments, presentations, and demonstrations.

-Total Time: 60 minutes (Each day of this 3-day lesson will include Engagement 10 min; Explore 35 min; and Explain 15 min.)

-- Engagement 10 min

-- Explore 35 min

-- Explain 15 min
+Lesson: Warm Up Review the structure and function of various levels of government (e.g., local, state, federal).
+Main Activity Using ordered pairs, program the mouse to select correct answers in the robot game related to power of the three branches of government.
+Wrap Up Reflect and discuss how students programmed the mouse to select the correct answers within the game.
+Lesson links/resources: Three Branches of Government Graphic.pdf Getting Started with Instructions (1).pdf Three Branches Explained (1).pdf Name That Branch Blank.pdf Name That Branch (Key).pdf Who Got the Power?
+(Key).pdf Who Got the Power?.pdf CS objectives addressed: Students will be able to: Program a robot mouse to identify who has the power in three branches of government Test and debug a program to achieve a specific goal Standards: AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
+(Program Development) AP.1B.9-Take on varying roles, with teacher guidance, when collaborating with peers during the design, implementation, and review stages of program development.
+AP.1B.10-Describe choices made during program development using code comments, presentations, and demonstrations.
+Time needed: Total Time: 60 minutes (Each day of this 3-day lesson will include Engagement 10 min; Explore 35 min; and Explain 15 min.)
+Engagement 10 min Explore 35 min Explain 15 min Materials needed: Teacher: Computer Projector/smartboard with sound Robot (Some examples include: Code and Go Mouse, Botley, Dash) Robot Game Three Branches of Government Graphic Three Branches of Government Explained (Teacher Resource) Name the Three Branches Name the Three Branches Key (Teacher Resource) Who Got the Power?

-- Computer

-- Projector/smartboard with sound

-- Robot (Some examples include: Code and Go Mouse, Botley, Dash)

-- Robot Game

-- Three Branches of Government Graphic

-- Three Branches of Government Explained (Teacher Resource)

-- Name the Three Branches

-- Name the Three Branches Key (Teacher Resource)

-Who Got the Power?
 Handout Who Got the Power?
-Handout Key (Teacher Resource) Getting Started with Instructions Subject integrated: Social Studies Other standards addressed: H.3.2 -Explain the role of representative democracy in framing the American government.
-Vocabulary: Debugger : The process of removing existing errors Programmer : The individual who sets the instructions on a robot Notes:
+Handout Key (Teacher Resource)

+Getting Started with Instructions Subject integrated: Social Studies Other standards addressed: H.3.2 -Explain the role of representative democracy in framing the American government.
+Vocabulary: Debugger: The process of removing existing errors Programmer : The individual who sets the instructions on a robot Notes: This lesson may take longer because you may need to teach them about the 3 branches of government prior to the lesson.
+Students will understand the worksheets better.